paritytech/substrate/frame/treasury/README.md

 given without first having a pre-determined stakeholder group come to consensus on how much should be paid.

-A group of `Tippers` is determined through the config `Trait`.
+A group of `Tippers` is determined through the config `Config`.
 After half of these have declared some amount that they believe a particular reported reason deserves, then a countdown period is entered where any remaining members can declare their tip amounts also.
 After the close of the countdown period, the median of all declared tips is paid to the reported beneficiary, along